Visuals to communicate research topics

 A major task for me in particular was feeding the audience’s imagination with animations and 3D-rendered visualisations of Cork’s prehistoric environments.
 Finally, we uploaded photogrammetrically scanned 3D-models of key rock types for viewers to interact with and virtual geoheritage tours they could undertake.

-This has carried over in a project for Cork City Council’s Heritage Office in 2023, where I developed a geological heritage brochure to summarise Cork’s geological heritage.
+This has carried over to a project for Cork City Council in 2023, where I developed a geological heritage brochure to summarise Cork’s geological heritage.

 UrbanSoundArt